 (1) Any residential tenancy agreement in respect of premises in a retirement village is a prescribed agreement for the purposes of section 5(2)(g) of the Act.

-(2) In subregulation (1) “retirement village” has the same meaning as in the Retirement Villages Act 1992.
+(2) In subregulation (1) retirement village has the same meaning as in the Retirement Villages Act 1992.

 [Regulation 3 amended in Gazette 8 Jan 1993 p.
 29.]